Yashika-25/IDE-Mask-Effect-Parameters/README.md

 | **Saturation Current (Idss)** | 2.48 x 10⁻¹² A  | 3.68 x 10⁻⁹ A  |
 | **Built-in Potential (Vbi)** | 1.58 V  | 1.07 V  |
 #### I-V Characterization Curves
-*The graphs attached in the repository show the raw measurement data for both diode types.
+*The graphs attached in the "Readings" folder show the raw measurement data for both diode types.

 ## 結論 (Conclusion)